Prompting Language Models for Linguistic Structure: Conclusion

 \section{Conclusion}

-We propose \textit{structured prompting}, a general paradigm for sequence tagging by prompting autoregressive PLMs.
-Our experiments show that PLMs perform well in this paradigm on few-shot sequence tagging for three tasks.
-Further analysis of structured prompting shows that (1) the approach can elicit linguistic structure from the model in many settings, including when the labels are unrelated to the task, and (2) while labeled task data is present in the pretraining corpora, using informative labels not derived from the task gives similar performance to using the task labels.
-These findings indicate that the understanding of these tasks is more general than memorization of the task data.
-More generally, our approach provides a method to probe PLMs for linguistic structure without training any new or existing parameters.
+We propose \textit{structured prompting}, a general paradigm for sequence tagging with autoregressive PLMs.
+Our experiments show structured prompting performs well on three few-shot sequence tagging tasks.
+Further analysis shows that (1) the approach can elicit linguistic structure in many settings, including when the labels are unrelated to the task, and (2) while labeled task data is present in the pretraining corpora, using informative labels not found in task data gives similar performance to using the task labels.
+These findings indicate that the model's knowledge of linguistic structure is more general than the memorization of the task data.
+More generally, our approach provides a method to probe PLMs for sequence knowledge without training new or existing parameters.